chiragbaid7/Url_Shortener/Readme.md

 <img src="https://i.ibb.co/5s13Tb8/Url-Shortener.jpg" alt="Url-Shortener" >

-### Technique

-    #### Assumptions
+### Assumptions

 - Base 62 is chosen as the Base encoding scheme
 - 7 character is the length of generated short URL

+### Technique

 1. Short URLs from base conversion of random numbers(In use)